By Karlee Long and Max Sankey

 Google's one-year agreement is similar to the three-year, but it may take away discounting in exchange for the flexibility of a shorter commitment.

-Meanwhile, Microsoft’s one-year Cloud Solution Provider is even more flexible, allowing for month-to-month commitments.
+Meanwhile, Microsoft’s one-year New Commerce Experience (NCE) or Cloud Solution Provider (CSP) options are even more flexible, allowing for month-to-month commitments.
 This can be advantageous for seasonal license requirements or mid-year reductions.
-That said, if you are using the CSP, make sure to review usage monthly!
-We often see clients sign up for the monthly CSP at a higher unit price for the added flexibility without taking advantage of the true-down opportunities.
+That said, if you are using the NCE/CSP, make sure to review usage monthly!
+We often see clients sign up for the monthly NCE/CSP at a higher unit price for the added flexibility without taking advantage of the true-down opportunities.

 Can I leverage cloud spend in my Office or Workspace negotiations, or vice versa?